BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 The means that you'll have to import both the ```"github.com/btcsuite/btcutil"``` and ```"github.com/btcsuite/btcd/chaincfg"``` libraries.
    * ```btcutil``` allows for a Bitcoin address to be decoded in a way that the`rpcclient` can understand.
 This is necessary when working with addresses in `rpcclient`.
-   * ```chaincfg``` is (again) used to configure our chain as the Testnet chain.
+   * ```chaincfg``` is (again) used to configure your chain as the Testnet chain.
 This is necessary for address decoding since the addresses used on Mainnet and Testnet are different.
 ```
 import (
 	"log"